 Students with Disabilities

-As soon as possible after having been admitted, students should contact their divisional dean of students and the Student Disability Services office.
+As soon as possible after having been admitted, students should contact their divisional dean of students.

 Conditions of Acceptance